wp-plugins/editorial-calendar/readme.txt

 * Changed the text of the edit link on published posts from Republish to Edit.

 = 1.0 =
-* Fixed a scrolling issue where you can't click the action links on the last post if the individual day showing a scroll bar.
+* Fixed a scrolling issue that prevented cliking the action links on the last post if the individual day showed a scroll bar.

 = 0.9 =
 * The calendar now uses the QUnit unit test framework to make sure the calendar maintains high quality in every release.
 You can see the <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal&qunit=true">tests run</a> on our integration blog or run them on your own blog by adding &qunit=true to the end of the URL for the calendar.